 Will I need blood after my knee replacement surgery?

 The scar will be straight down the center of your knee unless you have previous scars, in which case we may use the prior scar.
-Generally, the incision extends from the top of your patella to the tibial tubercle (bump on top, front of shin bone).
-Often this incision is only about 4 inches in length.
-Expect a small area of permanent numbness on the lateral (outside) of incision.
+Generally, the incision extends from the top of your patella (kneecap) to the tibial tubercle (bump on top, front of shin bone).
+Often this incision is only ~4-5 inches in length.
+Expect a small area of permanent numbness on the lateral side (outside) of the incision.

 Will I need a walker or a cane after knee replacement surgery?

-Most patients will use a walker for about 10-14 days and then a cane for 2-4 additional weeks.
+Most patients will use a walker for about 7-10 days and then a cane for a few additional weeks.
+It is unusual to still be on a walker or cane after 3 weeks.

 Will I need help at home after knee replacement surgery?

-Maybe.
+Maybe…but unlikely.
 Most patients that have done their pre-op physical therapy are able to function well at home without great assistance.
-Importantly, our program is designed for patients to have a family member (“Caddy”), who has been with you from the beginning, help them at home.
-If you have a “Caddy”, many of these post-operative questions about knee replacement do not apply.
-For the first several days or weeks, depending on your progress, you will benefit from someone to assist you with meal preparation, encouragement, etc. Preparation ahead of time, before your surgery, can minimize the amount of help needed after your knee replacement surgery in Naples.
+Importantly, our program is designed for patients to have a family member (“Caddy”), who has been with you from the beginning and who can help them at home.
+For the first several days, depending on your progress, you may benefit from someone to assist you with meal preparation, exercise and encouragement.

 Will I need a private nurse after knee replacement?